 My wife is a physician.
 She does elective surgeries for older women with pelvic disorders.
-She might be getting pulled to cover shifts in the emergency room.
-Right now, hospitals have an “all hands on deck” approach to physicians.
+Originally, we thought she might be pulled to cover shifts in the emergency room.

-Being forced to take 2 weeks unpaid quarantine due to an occupational exposure.
+Being forced to take two weeks unpaid quarantine due to an occupational exposure.

 I am a sole practitioner and while I am able to do Telemedicine, I’m seeing a decline in patients seen as we aren’t emergent care.
 While income is still present now, I am concerned about the coming months as my practice is not insurance based, but cash based.